Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Photon and neutrino signals

 \subsection{Photon spectra}

 The above expressions were given for pion and muon decaying at rest.
-However the mesons and leptons produced by hadronic collisions are not at rest so, photons must be successively boosted to parent (and ``grandparent'', if relevant) frames, all the way to the ``lab'' frame of the observer.
+However the mesons and leptons produced by hadronic collisions are not at rest, so photons must be successively boosted from the muon frame to the pion frame (if relevant), and subsequently to the ``lab'' frame of the observer.

 The spectrum from the two-stage process $\pi \rightarrow \, \mu \, \nu$, $\mu \, \rightarrow \, e^- \, \nu_e \, \nu_{\mu} \, \gamma$ is given by